 And finally, when I added a bunch of keywords on Google’s Keyword Planner, I got the respective volumes for the keywords.

-Knowing these keywords will help you prioritize keywords which you want to include in your content.
+Knowing these keywords will help you prioritize keywords that you want to include in your content.
 Of course, it is to be understood that the keywords need to be added contextually and not stuffed in, for the sake of it.

 2. Structure your Content:

-One very important thing that usually becomes the bone of contention between Content and SEO teams is writers feel that their writing style gets affected because of SEO team’s need to ‘structure their content’.
+One very important thing that usually becomes the bone of contention between Content and SEO teams is writers feel that their writing style gets affected because of the SEO team’s need to ‘structure their content’.
 But if you want to get your content more exposure, you will have to listen to their advice.
 (Any content writer, reading this?)